sevoigt/pymbs/doc/developer/index.rst

 string identifier for the target.
 Usually the file extension of the target's source code files is used, such as "py" for Python.

-4. Add a function to the class GenCode in mbs_system.py.
+4. Add a function to the class GenCode in mbs_system.py to access the target from the PyMbs model description file.
 Make shure to use the same string identifier as in step 3.

 5. Test, test, test.
+The export shall work with as many examples as possible but at least for the basic ones in the examples/ root folder.